NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Immortal Lightness.md

 **Prerequisites** Cultivator Dedication
 * * *
 You breathe, allowing your golden core to release qi into the meridians governing your lower body, and break into a burst of speed that could shame arrows in flight.
-You gain the [[Spells/Athletic Rush|Athletic Rush]] domain spell as a focus spell.
+You gain the [[Athletic Rush|Athletic Rush]] domain spell as a focus spell.

 *Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*